wp-plugins/ultimate-blogroll/readme.txt

     * Handy Wizard/Installation process to get you started
     * ...

-Now available in: English, Dutch, Spanish, Hungarian, Russian
+Now available in: English, Dutch, Spanish, Hungarian, Russian, German

 Credits:<br />
 Spanish translation: Dennis Vera (http://tuguiaweb.net)<br />
 Hungarian translation: Nora Erdelyi (http://locoling-club.com)<br />
-Russian translation: Nickolay Avdeev
+Russian translation: Nickolay Avdeev<br />
+German translation: Thorsten Wollenhöfer (http://www.123web.pro)

 == Installation ==
 The first time you run the plugin it will ask for some user interaction and you can choose to use a wizard/installation process